KobbyBawuah/AIChatBot/README.md

 ### Custom ChatBot
-This project presents a basic chatbot designed to answer user questions using a pre-trained language model.
+This project presents an AI chatbot designed to answer user questions using a pre-trained language model.
 The chatbot specializes in responding to questions based on custom data rather than providing general knowledge from the internet.
 It achieves this by sending standalone questions to a vector store instead of the more extensive language model.

 ### Functionality Overview